Roxana1981/The-Wedding-Planner/README.md

 ## Website design
 **The Wedding Planner** is a website thought to be easy to navigate and visually appealing.

--**Structure**: It consists of 3 pages (Homepage, Gallery, and a Contact Us page), with a navigational bar and footer to access social media channels in separate tabs.
+-**Structure**: It consists of 3 pages (Homepage, Gallery, and a Contact Us page), with a navigation bar and footer to access social media channels in separate tabs.

--**Colours and background**: Colours of the page are mainly white, light grey and pastel shades, which compliment well with the hero/main image of the site as well as with the gallery photos and image used as background of the Contact Us page.
+-**Colours and background**: Colours of the website are mainly white, light grey and pastel shades, which compliment well with the hero/main image of the site as well as with the gallery photos and image used as background of the Contact Us page.
 Colours and background of the site are taught to be of a relaxing shade and elegant.

 -**Typography**: Font Barlow imported from Google Fonts.